Project-MTee/mtee-deployment/README.md

 This should be sufficient to have the application running.
 However, there are other configuration aspects that may be relevant depending on the deployment requirements:

+- In case a namespace other than `default` is used, adding the `metadata.namespace` value to each configuration file.
 - Configuring separate users for each application connecting to RabbitMQ.
 - Configuring additional replicas and revising resource limits/requirements for each component depending on the expected workload.